FHA Mortgage Guidelines

 FHA Loans With Collection Accounts

 Gustan Cho Associates is affiliated with wholesale partner lenders with no overlays.
 We only go off the minimum HUD Agency Guidelines.
-All we go off are the findings of the automated underwriting system (AUS) and have zero lender overlays.
-If HUD says no collections need to be paid off, no collection accounts need to be paid off.
+All we go off are the findings of the automated underwriting system (AUS) with zero lender overlays.
+If HUD says no collections need to be paid off, no collection accounts must be paid off.

-FHA does not count unpaid medical collection accounts.
-Medical collections and charged-off accounts (whether medical and/or non-medical) are exempt from taking 5% of the outstanding collection balance and using it as a hypothetical debt when underwriters calculate debt to income ratios.
-You can have a high balance of unpaid medical collection accounts and the 5% hypothetical debt is exempt.
-With non-medical collection accounts, you do not have to pay off any unpaid collection balance.
-However, if the total unpaid collection balance is greater than $2,000, HUD requires underwriters to take will 5% of the unpaid collection balance as a hypothetical monthly debt obligation.
+ou can have a high balance of unpaid medical collection accounts, and the 5% hypothetical debt is exempt.
+You do not have to pay any unpaid balance with non-medical collection accounts.
+However, if the unpaid collection balance exceeds $2,000, HUD requires underwriters to take 5% as a hypothetical monthly debt obligation.

 Written Payment Agreement With Creditors on Collections

-If the main borrower has little or no income documentation to qualify for a 3.5% down payment FHA loan, HUD allows the borrower to add a non-occupant co-borrower for income qualification purposes.
-The non-occupant co-borrower needs to be related to the main borrower by marriage, blood, or law.
-Special exceptions may be made if the non-occupant co-borrower has been close friends with the main borrower for at least 5 or more years.
-HUD allows non-occupant co-borrowers who ARE NOT related to the main borrower by law, blood, and/or marriage.
-However, non-family non-occupant co-borrowers need to put 25% versus a 3.5% down payment.
+HUD allows non-occupant co-borrowers who ARE NOT related to the main borrower by law, blood, or marriage.
+However, non-family non-occupant co-borrowers must put in 25% versus a 3.5% down payment.
 HUD allows more than one non-occupant co-borrower to be added to the main borrower.

 Gift funds And Sellers Concessions For Down Payment and Closing Costs